lohitpt252003/frontend-for-annaforces/README.md

 ### Recent Frontend Enhancements

--   **Problem Status Display in Contests:** The `ContestDetail` component now displays the user's status for each problem within a contest (Solved ✅, Not Solved ❌, Not Attempted ❓) directly on the problem card, providing immediate feedback on their progress.
+-   **Contest Registration Status in Detail Page:** The `ContestDetail` component now displays the user's registration status for the specific contest, showing "Registered ✅" if the user has joined, or a "Register 📝" button if they haven't and the contest is upcoming/running.
     -   The `ProblemSubmissions` component now displays the username alongside the user ID in the submissions table, including a `🧑‍💻` emoji.
     -   The `UserSubmissions` component now displays the username of the user whose submissions are being viewed in the header, also with a `🧑‍💻` emoji.
     -   The `SubmissionDetail` component now displays the submitter's username next to their user ID, accompanied by a `🧑‍💻` emoji.
     -   Test cases now collapse by default, improving readability for submissions with many test cases.
     -   Test case statuses are now color-coded for quick visual feedback: green for "passed", red for "wrong answer", yellow for "runtime error", "time limit exceeded", and "memory limit exceeded", and grey for "compilation error".
     -   Input for each test case is now displayed, providing more context for debugging.
+-   **ProblemDetail Component Robustness:** Implemented defensive checks in the `ProblemDetail` component to prevent `TypeError: Cannot read properties of undefined (reading 'title')` when problem data is not fully loaded or when a problem belongs to a contest that has not started yet.
+This ensures a more stable rendering experience.

 ### Core Components